 - Detailed permission system and managing permissions on the UI based on roles and users.

-- Writing audit logs and entity histories to track when an entity is changed by a user.
+- Writing audit logs and entity histories to track when a user modifies a database record.

-- Making your entities soft delete, so they are marked as deleted instead of really deleting from the database and automatically filtering deleted entities on your queries.
+- Make your entities soft delete, so they are marked as deleted instead of physically deleting from the database and automatically filtering deleted entities on your queries.

 - Creating abstractions and wrappers to consume your backend APIs from the frontend code.